nbrockington/vnn/README.md

 # Known bugs

--- When using Octave, 3D scatter plot background is black by default and must be changed to white manually to see data clearly
+-- When using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually to see data clearly